Tom Kha Gai on your table in 30 minutes!

 Tom Khai Gai consists of warm coconut broth infused with lemongrass, red curry, galangal, and basil, with thinly sliced tender chicken, mushrooms and red bell peppers.
 Its bright and refreshing, both light and rich at the same time, and its layers of tantalizing spices are mesmerizing.

-I’ve researched authentic Tom Kha Gai recipes, many of which call for galangal and other exotic ingredients that are hard to come by in the United States, BUT I want everyone to be able to make this tantalizing coconut chicken soup, so my so my Tom Kha Gai uses easy-to-find ingredients.
-With these substitution, you’re soup will taste every bit as complex, authentic and delicious.
+I’ve researched authentic Tom Kha Gai recipes, many of which call for galangal and other exotic ingredients that are hard to come by in the United States, BUT I want everyone to be able to make this tantalizing coconut chicken soup, so I’ve included instructions on how to make Tom Kha Gai with easy-to-find ingredients OR with exotic ingredients.
+I think you’ll find, however, that your Tom Kha Gai will taste every bit as complex, authentic and delicious with the pantry substitutions – winning.

 What is the difference between Tom Yum and Tom Kha?